vidaxl-com/cowlog/packages/directory-fixture-provider/README.md

 ```

 # Motivation

-When your library work with files and directories and you want to test it
+..comes to write something like this, when your library that work with files and directories and you want to test the
+results.

 # Usage